In this article, you will find frequently asked questions about CommunityAlly.

 This message is shown if your site has active installations of BuddyPress and/or BuddyBoss.
 You will need to deactivate these plugins if you would like to use CommunityAlly.

 We’ve added a new back button that appears on all CommunityAlly tabs to make it easier to get around.
+To see how to change the color of the back button with CSS visit this article.

 Update to CommunityAlly 1.0.1 to assign templates to your groups!
 You can review this article for more information.